piotrmaslanka/kayoss/README.markdown

 palhost & sealhost
 ==================
-I'll attach them later.
 They are applications to adapt either a TV card input (palhost) or a webcam (sealhost) to HTTP IP interface, collectible by kamkorder.

 They are written using DSPack in Delphi7.